clemsonciti/python-installation-on-palmetto/README.md

 `conda` is a package manager similar to `pip`, but with two major improvements over `pip`:

-1. `conda` also installs non-Python packages and dependencies such as `gcc`, MKL, or HDF5.
+1. `conda` also installs non:-Python packages and dependencies such as `gcc`, MKL, or HDF5.

 2. `conda` also serves